Aero Turbo (Turbo Games): 96% RTP crash with sliding trap

 -

 01Open the info panel and read your RTP before stakingThe info panel is the menu icon at the top of the game.
-RTP is listed there, and on Aero Turbo specifically the number changes with bet size.
+RTP is listed there, and on Aero Turbo in particular the number changes with bet size.
 Skip this step and you might end up playing at 88% RTP without realising it.
 The rest of this walkthrough assumes you have chosen a stake in the $1 or higher band where RTP is near 96%.

 -